 Creating a hub of activity in the heart of campus.

-The new Central Campus Classroom Building and Alexander G. Ruthven Renovation project delivers the solution to a three fold problem on the University of Michigan’s central campus: 1) lack of large-format instructional space 2) a historic and beloved structure in need of reimagining and repurposing and 3) the university’s leadership and administration disconnected from the campus and student population.
+In a collaboration between HED and SLAM, the new Central Campus Classroom Building and Alexander G. Ruthven Renovation project delivers the solution to a three fold problem on the University of Michigan’s central campus: 1) lack of large-format instructional space 2) a historic and beloved structure in need of reimagining and repurposing and 3) the university’s leadership and administration disconnected from the campus and student population.

 The University was suffering from a lack of large format instructional spaces in central campus limiting their ability to support emerging pedagogy and active learning instructional styles.
 Conceived as a “learning loft”, the new 100,000 square foot Central Campus Classroom Building features right sized volumes and clear floor areas for new technology infused, flexible classrooms; innovative instructional and collaborative spaces to meet the evolving academic needs.
 These new active learning classrooms accommodate 1,400 student seats in a variety of learning configurations including a 550 seat auditorium, a 200 seat classroom in the round and other flexible high tech team-based learning classrooms.